Student Services at St. John Regional School

 PBIS Gold Award at St. John Regional Catholic School

 Through PBIS, students at St. John Regional Catholic School are recognized daily by teachers and staff for exemplary behavior.
-Crosses are earned by students when they exhibit behaviors in line with the school-wide expectations illustrated below.
+Wildcat Cards are earned by students when they exhibit behaviors in line with the school-wide expectations illustrated below.
 In addition, teachers can nominate students for a St. Francis Award, based on the school-wide expectations, which is given out at our monthly First Friday Masses.

 SJRCS has obtained the highest level of PBIS Maryland .
-The PBIS Maryland Gold Recognition Award is only awarded to those schools who demonstrat sustainability for the systems, practices, and data utilization for school-wide PBIS and can demonstrate that their implementation has had positive effects on both their discipline and achievement data for at least two years.
+The PBIS Maryland Gold Recognition Award is only awarded to those schools who demonstrate sustainability for the systems, practices, and data utilization for school-wide PBIS and can demonstrate that their implementation has had positive effects on both their discipline and achievement data for at least two years.